pangpang20/gaussdb-python/docs/api/types.rst

 The `!gaussdb.types` package exposes:

-- objects to describe PostgreSQL types, such as `TypeInfo`, `TypesRegistry`, to help or :ref:`customise the types conversion <adaptation>`;
+- objects to describe GaussDB types, such as `TypeInfo`, `TypesRegistry`, to help or :ref:`customise the types conversion <adaptation>`;

 - concrete implementations of `~gaussdb.abc.Loader` and `~gaussdb.abc.Dumper`
   protocols to :ref:`handle builtin data types <types-adaptation>`;

-- helper objects to represent PostgreSQL data types which :ref:`don't have a straightforward Python representation <extra-adaptation>`, such as `~range.Range`.
+- helper objects to represent GaussDB data types which :ref:`don't have a straightforward Python representation <extra-adaptation>`, such as `~range.Range`.